GoogleChrome/lighthouse-ci/docs/getting-started.md

 **Important Note Before Starting**

 Introducing performance measurement to a project for the first time can have a fairly steep learning curve.
-To avoid biting off more than you can chew at first, Lighthouse team recommends starting slowly.
+Lighthouse team recommends starting slowly.
 Refer to the [recommended configurations documentation](./configuration.md#recommendations) for advice on where to start based on your experience level and the project's maturity if you run into any issues.

 ## Prerequisites